jquery/sizzle/README.md

 Testing
 ----------------------------

-- run `make` to pull down QUnit from github, which is the only thing the Makefile does.
+- First, make sure you have [bower](http://bower.io/) installed.
+- Run 'bower install' to install QUnit
-- Open test/index.html in your browser to run the tests.
+- Open `test/index.html` in the browser or `grunt` or `grunt qunit` on the command line
-- The actual unit tests are in test/unit/selectors.js and test/unit/utilities.js.
+- The actual unit tests are in the `test/unit` directory.

 Developing with [grunt](http://gruntjs.com)
 ----------------------------